About

 On the issue of offshore financial corruption she is the author of “BCCI’s Double Game: Banking on America, Banking on Jihad” in A Game As Old As Empire, (Berrett-Koehler, San Francisco, 2007).
 See this.

-Her investigation of conman William Browder and his invented Magnitsky hoax has exposed the Russophobic corruption of the U.S. government and most American media.
+Her investigation of thief and conman William Browder and his invented Magnitsky hoax exposed the Russophobic corruption of the U.S. government and most American media that continue to write the fake story to this day.
+See the detailed truth.

-She has been a John Simon Guggenheim fellow and a John D. and Catherine T. MacArthur Foundation grantee.
+She is a past John Simon Guggenheim fellow and a John D. and Catherine T. MacArthur Foundation grantee.

 “Civilization is not destroyed by wicked people; it is not necessary that people be wicked but only that they be spineless.” — James Baldwin.